cschneid/sinatra-book/book/Introduction.markdown

 gem 'sinatra', :git => 'git://github.com/sinatra/sinatra.git'
 ```

-Here we use the gemcutter source to specify where to get Sinatra's
+Here we use the rubygems source to specify where to get Sinatra's
 dependencies; alternatively you can use the git version, but that is up to you.
 So now we can install our bundle: